rudidude86/gura-lang.github.io/documents/Syntax.md

     `(a + b)  `func()

-As an Expression can hold any code without any evaluation, it can be used to pass a procedure itself in argument list of function calls.
+As an Expression can hold any code without any evaluation, it can be used to pass a procedure itself to a function as one of the arguments.

 ### Comment